microsoft/coe-starter-kit/coe-cli/docs/cli-development/ebook.md

 coe ebook generate
 ```

-If you are building an e-book for a a branch that is not the main branch you can specify the path to the git hub repository e.g
+If you are building an e-book for a branch that is not the main branch you can specify the path to the git hub repository e.g.

 ```bash
 coe ebook generate -r https://github.com/microsoft/coe-starter-kit/tree/coe-cli/coe-cli/docs